 5 Steps Property Managers Use to Process Money Orders for Rental Payments

-USPS money orders display a watermark of Benjamin Franklin visible when held to light, a security thread embedded in the paper, and a serial number that property managers can verify online at the USPS Money Order Inquiry tool (tools.usps.com) or by calling 1-866-459-7822.
+USPS money orders include three security features: a Benjamin Franklin watermark visible when held to light, an embedded security thread in the paper, and a serial number that property managers can verify online at tools.usps.com or by calling 1-866-459-7822.
 The face of a USPS money order uses color-shifting ink that changes color when viewed from different angles.

 Western Union money orders include a security watermark reading “Western Union” when held to light and a unique Money Transfer Control Number (MTCN).
 MoneyGram money orders display a watermark of the MoneyGram globe logo and a unique serial number verifiable through MoneyGram’s customer service line.
-For any issuer, refuse money orders where the dollar amount appears altered, the serial number is missing, or the paper texture feels unusually thin or flimsy.
+Issuers should refuse money orders if the dollar amount appears altered.
+They should also refuse orders missing a serial number or those with unusually thin or flimsy paper texture.

 Step 3: Record payment details immediately in your property management system.
 Document the money order number, dollar amount, tenant name, payment date, and issuing institution.
 Prompt recording creates an audit trail and prevents processing delays, duplicate payment confusion, or lost payment disputes.